percona/pmm-doc/docs/install-pmm/install-pmm-client/connect-database/mysql.md

-# Connect a self-hosted or an AWS EC2 MySQL database to PMM¶
+# Connect a self-hosted or an AWS EC2 MySQL database to PMM

 PMM Client collects metrics from [MySQL][ORACLE_MYSQL], [Percona Server for MySQL][PERCONA_SERVER_MYSQL], [Percona XtraDB Cluster][PERCONA_XTRADB_CLUSTER], and [MariaDB][MARIADB].
 (Amazon RDS is also supported and explained in a [separate section](aws.md).)